 Join us for the 16th North American Crane Workshop to be held in Baraboo, Wisconsin 23-26 October, 2023.
 The theme of this year’s workshop will be “50 Years of Crane Conservation: Challenges and Opportunities”.
 We look forward to hearing from you about all aspects of crane conservation and research.

 Plan to have your work considered for a full oral presentation, a short lighting talk, or both.
 We hope to notify all speakers of their acceptance and preferred format in August.
-We encourage student participation and will be offering student travel award opportunities in the coming weeks.
+We encourage student participation and are offering several Student Travel Awards.

 Full oral presentations will be an opportunity to provide greater detail about your work, with time to describe the research process, your findings, and their implications.
 They will be 12-15 minutes long with 3-5 minutes for questions.
 The final time allotted for full presentations will be finalized after abstract submission and will be communicated to presenters.